MARIO GUNDE PETERS & KELLEY

 Split Sentences

-When a judge orders a split sentence, the offender typically has to serve an incarceration period and is then placed on community control or probation.
+When a judge orders a split sentence, the offender typically serves an incarceration period and is then placed on community control or probation.

 Prison Diversion

-A judge might require the offender to participate in a prison diversion program on top of serving probation or community control.
-These programs are run by the Department of Corrections.
-They can cater to substance abuse treatment, residential or non-residential programming, and vocational or academic opportunities.
-These programs are offered to third-degree felony criminals whose sentencing points put them a few points in the probable prison range.
+A judge might require the offender to participate in a prison diversion program in addition to serving probation or community control.
+The Department of Corrections runs these programs.
+They can cater to substance abuse treatment, including residential and non-residential programming, as well as vocational and academic opportunities.
+These programs are offered to individuals convicted of third-degree felonies whose sentencing points place them within a few points of the probable prison range.

 Community Control

 A judge might order a rigid and structured form of supervision for offenders not suitable for probation.
 It aims to rebuke them while keeping them out of prison.
-Community control involves house arrest with intensive supervision and surveillance and limited freedom.
+Community control involves house arrest with intensive supervision and surveillance, as well as limited freedom.
 Typically, offenders must abide by conditions similar to probation and other sanctions, such as curfews, treatment, revocation of driving privileges, and deprivation of nonessential activities.

 Felony Probation

-These conditions can include reporting to a probation officer, following the laws, completing community service hours, working, paying restitution, not using substances, and more.
-The law gives judges the freedom to award graduated incentives for compliance, such as reduced service hours, permitting travel, early probation termination, and more.
-But a violation of probation terms can result in stricter conditions and prison sentences.
+These conditions may include reporting to a probation officer, adhering to the law, completing community service hours, maintaining employment, paying restitution, abstaining from substance use, and other requirements.
+The law grants judges the discretion to award graduated incentives for compliance, including reduced service hours, permission to travel, early probation termination, and other benefits.
+However, a violation of probation terms can result in stricter conditions and more severe prison sentences.

 Problem-Solving Courts

 The state law enables courts to develop several problem-solving courts, including veteran, drug, and mental health courts.
 A judge can order participation as a condition of community control or probation for third-degree nonviolent felons.
-The participant has to agree to regular court appearances and intense supervision by professionals, including the judge, case managers, prosecutors, defense attorneys, and specialists.
+The participant must agree to regular court appearances and intensive supervision by professionals, including the judge, case managers, prosecutors, defense attorneys, and specialists.

 Pretrial Intervention

-First-time offenders with third-degree felonies might be eligible for pretrial intervention when offered by the district.
-These interventions offer first-time offenders the chance to avoid a conviction.
-The defendant must agree to follow the program requirements, such as receiving treatment, counseling, education, or supervision services.
+First-time offenders with third-degree felonies may be eligible for pretrial intervention, if offered by the district.
+These interventions provide first-time offenders with the opportunity to avoid a conviction.
+The defendant must agree to follow the program’s requirements, which include receiving treatment, counseling, education, or supervision services.
 At the end of the intervention, the state attorney can recommend additional supervision, dismissal of charges, or prosecution.

 Prison Sentences in Florida

-In Florida, offenders sent to prison typically serve 85% or more of their sentence pronounced by the judge.
+In Florida, offenders sent to prison typically serve 85% or more of their sentence, as pronounced by the judge.
 Up to 15% of that sentence can be reduced by earning gain-time or incentive.

 Florida’s Criminal Statutes of Limitations

 Florida felony law also includes statutes of limitations for filing criminal charges.
 The statutes of limitations run when the defendant commits a crime.
 Serious crimes have longer statutes.
 In Florida, life felonies, capital felonies, and felonies that result in death have no statutes.
-Meanwhile, first-degree felonies have a four-year statute, and other felonies have a statute of limitation of three years.
-If a prosecutor files charges after the expiration of the statute, the defendant can seek the dismissal of charges.
+Meanwhile, first-degree felonies have a four-year statute of limitations, and other felonies have a statute of limitations of three years.
+If a prosecutor files charges after the statute of limitations has expired, the defendant can seek the dismissal of those charges.

 Seek Legal Help

-A felony conviction can result in imprisonment and a criminal record that will have long-lasting consequences, such as trouble getting a job, going to school, running for office, volunteering, etc. If you are charged with a felony in Florida, seek criminal defense from the Legal Eagles.
+A felony conviction can result in imprisonment and a criminal record that will have long-lasting consequences, such as difficulties obtaining employment, attending school, running for office, or volunteering.
+If you are charged with a felony in Florida, consider seeking criminal defense from Legal Eagles.